TheOrangeLego/spellchecker.test/README.md

 ### Racket Comprehensions and Folds

-Contrary to the Immutable collection above, Racket did not generate much difference in runtime whether it used folds or comprehensions when generating the list of 1 or 2 distance away words.
-For example, defining `edits2` to use comprehensions would yield the following
+One interesting comparison is Racket's and Python's performance difference when using comprehensions and folds, where Racket has a better runtime with folds, while Python performs better when using comprehensions.
+We implement Racket's `edits2` with comprehensions that match that of Python's, resulting in the following

 ```
 ( define ( edits2 word )
-  ( for/fold ([acc '()]) ([new-word ( edits1 word )])
-    ( append ( edits1 new-word ) acc ) ) )
+  ( for*/list ([new-word ( edits1 word )] [new-edit ( edits1 new-word )]) new-edit ) )
 ```

 while using folds would define `edits2` as